fundamelon/terminal-game-tutorial/part1/README.md

 ```
 and compiling + running ```bin/main``` results in a blank screen.
 Here we see several important effects:
 - keyboard buttons pressed are not output to the screen
-- ending the program returns the terminal to its previous state
+- ending the program with ctrl-c returns the terminal to its previous state

 This is important because a simple call such as printf("\033c") or system("clear") would modify the terminal and its history - but here, ncurses takes control and reserves it for us.
 See [here](hughm.cs.ukzn.ac.za/~murrellh/os/notes/ncurses.html#init)